 The Wardening team are here for your safety, wellbeing, and discipline – but also to make sure that the Hall runs smoothly and you have an enjoyable first year at university.

 What exactly are the Wardens here for?
-The Wardens act as your first port of call for help and support for any matters relating to life in halls.
+The Wardens act as your first port of call for help and support for any matters relating to life in halls and to university life in general.
 We are also in charge of making sure the hall environment is conducive to study and living, and so will make sure that Pembridge is sufficiently clean and quiet, particularly during night time.
-Together with the hall seniors, we organise social activities and events to help you to settle in, get to know one another and have fun in halls.
+Together with the Hall Seniors, we organise social activities and events to help you to settle in, get to know one another and have fun in halls.

 The wardens are on call every evening from 18:00 – 08:00 and throughout the weekend and holidays.
 Make sure that the duty number and email are in your address book.

 Weekday Warden’s Surgery.
 You can also find us in the warden’s office on the ground floor next to the main entrance every weekday from 19:00 – 19:30 where you can collect your post, rent out mattresses and other items, and talk to us about any issues.

 There is also a lot of other support available at Imperial College for many of the problems you may encounter – please have a look at the Support page.
 Remember that there are a lot of options and a lot of people to help you.
 Nothing is too big, or too small.
 Please do not suffer in silence: tell someone if there is an issue.
 We want you to succeed and are here to help you.